Diamantine Picard functors of rigid spaces: Introduction

 \subsection{Notation}

 Let $K$ a complete non-archimedean field of residue characteristic $p$.
 Let $\O_K$ be the ring of integers of $K$ and let $K^+\subseteq \O_K$ be any ring of integral elements.
-Let $\m\subseteq K^+$ be the maximal ideal and fix a pseudo-uniformiser $\varpi\in \m$.
+Let $\m\subseteq K^+$ be the ideal of topologically nilpotent elements and fix a pseudo-uniformiser $\varpi\in \m$.
 We use adic spaces in the sense of Huber \cite{Huber-ageneralisation}.
 We abbreviate $\Spa(K,K^+)$ by $\Spa(K)$ when $K^+$ is clear from the context.
-We are most interested in the case of $K^+=\O_K$, in which case the notion of rigid spaces is equivalent to the classical one under mild technical assumptions, but like in \cite{Scholze_p-adicHodgeForRigid} it is useful to consider the more general case since this makes it very easy to later pass to the relative case of morphisms of rigid spaces $\pi:X\to Y$.

 In this article, a rigid space over $K$ is by definition an adic space locally of topologically finite type over $\Spa(K,K^+)$.
 In particular, we then denote by $\mathrm{SmRig}_{K}$ the category of smooth rigid spaces over $\Spa(K,K^+)$.
 For any rigid space $X$ we denote by $\mathrm{SmRig}_{X}$ the slice category of rigid spaces over $X$.
 For rigid spaces $X$, $Y$ over $K$, we also write $Y_X:=Y\times_KX$.
 We denote by $\B^d$ the unit disc of dimension $d$ over $K$, considered as an affinoid rigid space.